qcwthu/Lifelong-Fewshot-Language-Learning/README.md

-# Lifelong-Fewshot-Language-Learning
+# [ICLR2022]  LFPT5: A Unified Framework for Lifelong Few-shot Language Learning Based on Prompt Tuning of T5

-The code of lifelong few-shot language learning
+The repo is the source code for